stolostron/cluster-hibernate/README.md

   ```

 ### Subscribe your ACM hub from the CLI
+1. Run once: `./configure.sh` to populate the branch and repository username or organization you forked.
-1. Edit `subscribe/Channel.yaml` and change `GIT_USERNAME` to your Git username or Organization
+  - Manual steps: Edit `subscribe/Channel.yaml` and change `GIT_USERNAME` to your Git username or Organization
 ```
 spec:
   type: Git